Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Acknowledgments

 \section{Acknowledgments}

+We thank Marek Gluza, Zo\"e Holmes, and Manuel Rudolph for helpful comments and discussion.
 The authors are grateful for the generous support from the National Science Foundation (Award No. 2414574).
+The work by EFV was supported by the U.S. Department of Energy via award DE-SC0022327.
 This research was supported in part by Lilly Endowment, Inc., through its support for the Indiana University Pervasive Technology Institute.